SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/1-git.md

 3. Recognize best practices for creating small, meaningful commits with descriptive messages.
 4. Gain hands-on experience in using Git commands through practical exercises, including creating and managing repositories.

-This revised set of objectives ensures a focus on foundational Git concepts and practical skills.

 ## Introduction

 All software engineers use version control to manage and review project versions and to write code in teams.
 Git is the most popular version control system.